Nevada Bankruptcy Exemptions

-Although you can’t use the federal exemptions in Nevada, you may use any of the applicable federal non-bankruptcy exemptions.
-The federal non-bankruptcy exemptions protect property such as federal retirement accounts and veterans’ benefits.
+You can, however, use any of the applicable federal nonbankruptcy exemptions.
+The federal nonbankruptcy exemptions protect property such as federal retirement accounts and veterans’ benefits.

 Married Couples May Double Nevada Exemptions

-Married couples filing a joint bankruptcy in Nevada may “double” the exemption amounts, meaning you and your spouse may each claim the full exemption amount for any property belonging to both of you.
-Bear in mind that you may only claim an exemption and protect property that belongs to you.
+Married couples filing a joint bankruptcy can each claim the full exemption amount, or "double" the amount, for any property belonging to both of you.
+Bear in mind that you can only claim an exemption to protect property that belongs to you.

 Commonly Used Nevada Bankruptcy Exemptions

-Below is a list of commonly used Nevada bankruptcy exemptions.
-Unless otherwise indicated, all references are to the Nevada Revised Statutes Annotated.
+Below is a list of commonly-used Nevada bankruptcy exemptions.
+Unless otherwise indicated, all references are to the Nevada Revised Statutes.

 To learn more, see The Nevada Homestead Exemption.

 Example.
-You own a home worth $600,000 and owe $200,000 on the mortgage.
-Thus, you have $400,000 of equity in your home.
+Suppose that you own a home worth $600,000 and owe $200,000 on the mortgage, giving you $400,000 of equity.
 If you file Chapter 7 bankruptcy, you may record and claim the homestead exemption to protect all of the equity in your home.
 The Nevada homestead exemption will protect the full amount of equity in your home.

-Arranged and catalogued ores, geological specimens, paleontological remains, which are numbered in reference books.
+Collections of ores, geological specimens, paleontological remains, which are numbered in reference books.
 Nev.
-Rev. Stat.
-Ann. §21.100
+Rev. Stat. § 21.100

 Example.
 Holly owns a 2012 Honda Civic.
 Her car is worth $18,000 and she owes the dealership $12,000, so she has $6,000 of equity in the car.
 If Holly files Chapter 7 bankruptcy in Nevada, she can protect all of the equity in her car using the Nevada motor vehicle exemption.